Alice's Shop

 More great books have been written in Oxford than in almost any other city on earth.
 Tolkien wrote The Lord of the Rings in his Merton College study and drank with C.S.
 Lewis at the Eagle and Child on St Giles'.
 Lewis Carroll invented Alice for the daughter of Christ Church's dean.
 Philip Pullman set His Dark Materials around Jordan College (a fictionalised version of Exeter).
 And Colin Dexter sent Inspector Morse into almost every pub in the city.
 Oxford is not just a setting for literature: it shaped it.

 Pullman studied at Exeter College in the 1960s.
 His fictional Jordan College borrows Exeter's layout but also draws on several other colleges.
 The Bodleian Library, the Covered Market, and the Pitt Rivers Museum all appear in His Dark Materials.
-Pullman has said that he set the novels in Oxford because the city's architecture felt as though it might contain a doorway to another world.

 The real shop that inspired Tenniel's illustration in Through the Looking-Glass — now selling all things Alice.